Freedom of information: Internet censorship

 Jo Glanville, editor of the Index on Censorship, states that "the internet has been a revolution for censorship as much as for free speech".
-The concept of freedom of information has emerged in response to state sponsored censorship, monitoring and surveillance of the internet.
+The concept of freedom of information has emerged in response to state-sponsored censorship, monitoring and surveillance of the internet.
 Internet censorship includes the control or suppression of the publishing or accessing of information on the Internet.

 According to the Reporters without Borders (RSF) "internet enemy list" the following states engage in pervasive internet censorship: Cuba, Iran, Maldives, Myanmar/Burma, North Korea, Syria, Tunisia, Uzbekistan and Vietnam.
 A widely publicised example is the so-called "Great Firewall of China" (in reference both to its role as a network firewall and to the ancient Great Wall of China).
-The system blocks content by preventing IP addresses from being routed through and consists of standard firewall and proxy servers at the Internet gateways.
+The system blocks content by preventing IP addresses from being routed through and consists of standard firewalls and proxy servers at the Internet gateways.
 The system also selectively engages in DNS poisoning when particular sites are requested.
 The government does not appear to be systematically examining Internet content, as this appears to be technically impractical.
 Internet censorship in the People's Republic of China is conducted under a wide variety of laws and administrative regulations.
 In accordance with these laws, more than sixty Internet regulations have been made by the People's Republic of China (PRC) government, and censorship systems are vigorously implemented by provincial branches of state-owned ISPs, business companies, and organizations.

 In 2010, U.S. Secretary of State Hillary Clinton, speaking on behalf of the United States, declared 'we stand for a single internet where all of humanity has equal access to knowledge and ideas'.
 In her 'Remarks on Internet Freedom' she also draws attention to how 'even in authoritarian countries, information networks are helping people discover new facts and making governments more accountable', while reporting President Barack Obama's pronouncement 'the more freely information flows, the stronger societies become'.